Glossary of Commonly Used Terms

 IMPUTATION OF LIABILITY

-In most circumstances, a licensee is responsible for the criminal or unlawful acts of an employee where the acts are committed on the premises.
-Depending on the type of unlawful act committed, the negligence of the licensee, if any, could create an aggravated or mitigated penalty.
+In most cases, a licensee is accountable for any criminal or unlawful acts committed by an employee on the premises.
+Depending on the nature of the unlawful act and any potential negligence by the licensee, this responsibility could either increase or reduce the penalty.

 LICENSE